-For complex and sensitive matters, we have a formal process requiring consultation outside of the audit engagement team with other personnel who have more experience or specialised knowledge, primarily Professional Practice and Independence personnel.
-In the interests of objectivity and professional skepticism, our policies require members of Professional Practice, Independence and certain others to withdraw from a consultation if they currently serve, or have recently served, the client to which the consultation relates.
-In this circumstance, other appropriate individuals would be assigned.
+For complex and sensitive matters, there is a formal process requiring consultation outside of the audit engagement team with other personnel who have more experience or specialised knowledge, primarily Professional Practice and Independence personnel.
+In the interests of objectivity and professional skepticism, EY policies require members of Professional Practice, Independence and certain others to withdraw from a consultation if they currently serve, or have recently served, the client to which the consultation relates.
+In this circumstance, other appropriately qualified individuals would be assigned.